tnebooks/12th-biology/content.en/zoology/environmental/environmental_issues.md

 {{< /hint >}}

-* Reducing carbon emissions
+- Reducing carbon emissions

-* Encourage use of renewable energy
+- Encourage use of renewable energy

-* Limiting the sale of firecrackers and developing eco-friendly crackers
-* Make Environmental Impact Assessment mandatory
+- Limiting the sale of firecrackers and developing eco-friendly crackers- Make Environmental Impact Assessment mandatory

 Air Quality Index (AQI) is a number used